simoncblyth/opticks/sysrap/SLOG_review.rst

-PLOG review
+SLOG review
 ==============

 Overview
 ----------

-PLOG provides a thin convenience/configuration layer above the underlying plog logging framework.
+SLOG provides a thin convenience/configuration layer above the underlying plog logging framework.
 In particular it makes it simple to setup a chained multi-logger system with a main logger and loggers for each library with individually